ShanliOuyang/PendulumStability/README.md

 This will:

+- Register the custom `CartPoleLab` environment
-- Create a custom CartPole environment with realistic physics
+- Run a short environment sanity check with rendering
-- Train a PPO agent with early stopping when the pendulum stabilizes
+- Train a PPO agent with callback-based early stopping
-- Save the best model to `Training/Saved Models/best_model.zip`
+- Save evaluation-selected and final models to the `models/` and `Training/Saved Models/` folders

 **2. Test the Model**